Tulane University: Admissions

 According to U.S. News & World Report Tulane is deemed a "Most Selective" university.
 Tulane is the only institution in Louisiana to have that distinction.
 The school accepts the Common Application for admission.
 Tulane has the second lowest percentage of Pell Grant recipients in the United States, only after Fairfield University.
+It is need-blind for domestic applicants.

-The Office of Undergraduate Admission received over 43,000 applications for fall 2022 — over a 21 percent increase over the last five years.
-The acceptance rate for the class of 2026 was 8.4 percent.
-The yield rate was 52 percent.
-Among freshman students who committed to enroll in Fall 2022, the average converted SAT score was 1474.
-Composite ACT scores for the middle 50% ranged from 31 to 34.
+The Office of Undergraduate Admission received over 32,000 applications for the class of 2029, and 4,700 were admitted.
+The acceptance rate for the class of 2029 was 14.7 percent.
+Among freshman students who committed to enroll in Fall 2025, the average converted SAT score was 1486.
+Composite ACT scores for the middle 50% ranged from 32 to 34.

 Honors program admissions

 The most impressive incoming undergraduate students are invited to join the honors program by the Office of Admission.
 Incoming freshmen who did not receive an invitation are allowed to apply for one after completing their first semester with at least a 3.8 cumulative GPA.
 To remain in good standing with the honors program, honors students are required to maintain at least a 3.8 cumulative GPA and enroll in honors classes their first year in the program.
 Honors students have access to special privileges and learning opportunities on campus.

+In 2021, the Newcomb-Tulane College (NTC) created programming for First Year Honors Scholars and phased out its honors program.
+Many of the components of the honors program have been incorporated into other NTC programs.

 Scholarships

 The Dean's Honor Scholarship is a merit-based scholarship awarded by Tulane which covers full tuition for the duration of the recipient's undergraduate program.
-The scholarship is offered to between 75 and 100 incoming freshmen by the Office of Undergraduate Admission, and is awarded only through a separate application.
+The scholarship is offered to between 75 and 100 incoming freshmen by the Office of Undergraduate Admission and is awarded only through a separate application.
 This scholarship is renewable provided that the recipient maintains a minimum 3.0 GPA at the end of each semester and maintains continuous enrollment in a full-time undergraduate division.
 Typically, recipients have SAT I score of 1450 or higher or an ACT composite score of 33 or higher, rank in the top 5% of their high school graduating class, have a rigorous course load including honors and Advanced Placement classes, and an outstanding record of extracurricular activities.
 Notable recipients include Sean M. Berkowitz and David Filo.

 Beginning in 2014, Tulane has partnered with the Stamps Family Charitable Foundation to offer the full-ride merit-based Stamps Leadership Scholarship, Tulane's most prestigious scholarship.
 Approximately 5 incoming students are awarded the Stamps Scholarship each year, and Tulane graduated its first class of Stamps Scholars in May 2018.